nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

 We managed to train our model in the cloud, but only with a cpu, as we did not have access to a gpu in a region yet and we could not figure out how to use GPUs (all regions).
 We got it working by first uploading the image and then creating a virtual machine running on that machine from the terminal.
-We then tried using vertix ai to make training easier, but we found that it was impossible to mount a con fig file with the vertix ai machine.
-We then choose to implement the config with parameters directly in the image before uploading.
-We further had problems accessing a wandb key, since the vertix ai can't access the secret manager.
-Instead we also had to include the wandb access key directly in the image before uploading it to the vertix ai f or training.
+We then used vertix ai to train a  model.
+It is easier to train with vertix ai since it only requires a single command.

 --- question 22 fill here ---